OTCExchange/OTCE-COINDEX/README.md

 # OTC COINDEX V2 TRADING

 The Coindex V2 Trading Platform allows trading cryptocurrency coins without a counterparty risk.
-The protocol is open-source and trading is available for any coin that any developers choose to connect to The OTC Coindex.
-Trading DApp live trading data provided by OTC Coindex Https://trade.otcexchange.net
+The protocol is open-source and trading is available for any coin that any developers choose to connect to The Coindex V2.
+Trading DApp live trading data provided by Coindex V2 Https://trade.otcexchange.net

 ![Alt text](https://github.com/OTCExchange/OTCE-COINDEX/blob/master/coindex-slide-one.jpg?raw=true "OTC Coindex Screenshot Main Window")